spacetelescope/science-platform-images/doc/FRAMEWORK.md

 1. Defining environment varaiable `USE_FROZEN=0` tells the environment install scripts to use floating dependency specs defined in `common-env/` and each mission's `environments/` directory.
-Frozen and chilly specs are ignored.
+Frozen specs are ignored.

 2. Defining environment variable `USE_FROZEN=1` tells environment install scripts to use fully pinned requirements specs defined for each mission and kernel under `env-frozen/`.
 Floating dependency specs are ignored in this mode.

-3. Defining environment variable `USE_FROZEN=2` tells the environment install scripts to use ~= pinned requirements defined under `env-chilly`.

-#### FREEZE_CHILL
+#### FREEZE

-The `FREEZE_CHILL` env vars has values of `0` and `1` and defines whether or not the `image-build` script should invoke the scripts that update the frozen and chilly requirements automatically afer a successul floating build.  `0` does not update and should typically be the developer setting.  `1` does update requirements but has the drawback of leading to git conflicts if multiple developers are working on the same mission at the same time.
+The `FREEZE` env vars has values of `0` and `1` and defines whether or not the `image-build` script should invoke the scripts that update the frozen requirements automatically afer a successul floating build.  `0` does not update and should typically be the developer setting.  `1` does update requirements but has the drawback of leading to git conflicts if multiple developers are working on the same mission at the same time.

-As image CI/CD matures it seems likely we will be able to automatically update and commit frozen and chilly requirements as a result of a merge and successful post-merge floating build.
+As image CI/CD matures it seems likely we will be able to automatically update and commit frozen requirements as a result of a merge and successful post-merge floating build.

 ### Automatically updating and selecting release requirements